jsr6720/jsr6720.github.io/_posts/2015-07-27-plato-and-a-platypus-walk-into-a-bar.md

 ## My Review 2/5

 Eh.
 This was 'ok'.
-Some good jokes, but not enough tying philosophy to the jokes.<br/>Would not recommend, but would not say don't read it.
+Some good jokes, but not enough tying philosophy to the jokes.

+Would not recommend, but would not say don't read it.

 ### Date Read
 2015/07/27